barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

 Searching Album of The Year using Python, PySelenium, and Docker
 ================================================================

-Firstly we'll setup our remote Selenium WebDriver with Docker run.
+Firstly we'll set up our remote Selenium WebDriver with Docker run.
 This will save us from downloading the driver ourselves and dealing with executable path configurations, or running our own Selenium server locally.

 Next we'll tell our Python code how to access our driver.